galazg/work/README.txt

    - The coinbase account has ether.
 Use the command:
      > eth.getBalance(personal.listAccounts[0])
 3. Run "python ~/work/server/server.py"
-4. To run the demonstrator page, open a browser window http://ip_where_server_py_runs:server_tcp_port where server_tcp_port is the port specified in the file server/config.json
+4. To run the demonstrator page, open a browser window http://host:server_tcp_port where host is the ip where server.py is running and server_tcp_port is the port specified in the file server/config.json
 5. To run the administrative page (to load tokens into owner accounts), open a browser window http://host:server_tcp_port/admin.html where host is the ip of the machine where server.py is running and